 Abu Dhabi's ADNOC adds Goldman Sachs to lead banks on drilling IPO -sources

-DUBAI, July 1 (Reuters) - Abu Dhabi National Oil Company (ADNOC) has added Goldman Sachs (GS.N) to a lead role on the initial public offering of its drilling unit, sources said, in the bank's first such high-profile deal in the emirate since 2019.
+DUBAI (Reuters) - Abu Dhabi National Oil Company (ADNOC) has added Goldman Sachs to a lead role on the initial public offering of its drilling unit, sources said, in the bank’s first such high-profile deal in the emirate since 2019.

 Goldman Sach’s investment banking unit was sidelined from any new business from Abu Dhabi two years ago after state fund Mubadala’s subsidiary filed a lawsuit against it to recover losses suffered through its dealings with Malaysia’s fund 1MDB.